As The Simpsons celebrates its 30th anniversary, a superfan picks the best 20 episodes ever

 Mr. Burns blocks out the sun so he can make more money from everyone who now has to use more electricity.
 But he's stopped suddenly by a mystery person who shoots him outside Springfield's town hall.
 Who did it?
 Since the story is shot as a two-parter, it's a cliffhanger.
 Everyone is a suspect, which is not surprising since Mr. Burns has pretty much made an enemy out of everyone in Springfield.

-In Who Shot Mr. Burns?
-Part Two, Smithers thinks he accidentally shot Burns while drunk.
+In part 2, Smithers thinks he accidentally shot Burns while drunk.
 He's arrested but let go.
 Lisa decides to tackle the case herself, eliminating suspects one by one.
 There's even a fun Twin Peaks reference when Chief Wiggum dreams of a red-curtained room with Lisa talking backwards, telling him to check Burns' suit for more clues.

 Best quote: "Well sir, you have certainly vanquished your enemies.
 The elementary school, the local tavern, the old age home.
 You must be very proud." -- Smithers

-Discuss: As The Simpsons turns 30, this superfan picks the best 20 episodes ever
+Discuss: As The Simpsons turns 30, a superfan picks the best 20 episodes ever

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.